Speed S. Fry: Promotion to general

 Fry was directly responsible for the deaths of many Black refugees housed at Camp Nelson, primarily women and children who were the family members of Black recruits, when, on November 23, 1864, he ordered their forced expulsion from the camp during harsh winter conditions.
 Of the over 400 who were expelled, many froze or starved to death.
-The order was overturned by his superior Major General Stephan G Burbridge, giving Captain Theron Hall authority over refugees in the camp on November 29, 1864.
+The order was overturned by his superior Major General Stephen G. Burbridge, giving Captain Theron Hall authority over refugees in the camp on November 29, 1864.
 Ultimately, only about 250 refugees returned, and of those 100 were confirmed to have died as a result of the ordeal.

 Post Civil War

 In 1866, Fry was an unsuccessful Republican candidate for Congress.
 He was the supervisor for Internal Revenue collection in his congressional district.
 He was the superintendent of the Soldier's Home and was also an elder of the Presbyterian Church.

 He died near Louisville, Kentucky, and is buried in the Bellevue Cemetery, Danville, Kentucky.